Tal-Shavit/ToDoList/README.md

 - **Add Tasks:** Tap on the add button to add new tasks.
 - **Complete Tasks:** Tap on a task to mark it as completed.
 - **Delete Tasks:**  Tap the edit button, then tap a task to delete it.
-- **Reorder Tasks:** Tap the edit button, then change tasks.he order of t
+- **Reorder Tasks:** Tap the edit button, then change the order of tasks.

 ### Demonstration Video